 - Room temperature: Store in an airtight container for up to 5 days.

-- To Freeze: Wrap well and freeze for up to 2 months.
+- To Freeze: Wrap the cooled biscoff white chocolate blondies well to prevent them from picking up freezer smells and freeze for up to 2 months.
 Defrost at room temperature.

 Variations

-- Nut free blondies with Biscoff: leave out the almonds (Biscoff is nut free).
+- Nut free blondies: Lotus Biscoff is nut free so you can easily make this recipe nut free by leaving out the almonds.
 You can add extra chocolate chips, but keep in mind the brownies will be sweeter if you do.

 - Without white chocolate: you can use milk chocolate or dark chocolate, or leave the chocolate out altogether.